sunnybala/sunnybala.github.io/_posts/2017-05-28-python-video-loop-detection.md

 I replaced the hash function in the original one with a call to this new ahash function and re-ran the analysis.

 Neat -- tons of matches!
-There's too many to display here, but I'll show a few:
+There's too many to display here, but I'll show a few that are in the same bucket:
 + 4262
 + 72096
 + 124855